octokas/security-review-train/content/_index.md

 Welcome to your very own SecSpec "Security Review" Framework! :tada:

-I'm working on a SecSpec "Security Review" Framework for you, that will help you get started quickly while ensuring a solid foundation for your security review process.
+I'm working on a SecSpec "Security Review" Framework for you, that will help you get started building your security review policies and processes, to ensure a solid foundation for your security team.